What this notice is about

 What happens if someone else uses my SSN to file a fraudulent tax return?

-The indicator that was placed on your account will alert us to perform research to make sure that a tax return filed with your SSN is valid.
-If the tax return is found to be invalid, we won't process it.
+The indicator we placed on your account will alert us to perform research to make sure a tax return filed with your SSN is valid.
+If we find the tax return to be invalid, we won't process it.

 Who should I contact if I have more questions about my account related to identity theft?